Purusha Sukta: Authenticity

-The verses about social estates in the Purusha Sukta are considered to belong to the latest layer of the Rigveda by scholars such as Vijaya Nagarajan, Stephanie W. Jamison and Brereton.
+The verses about social estates in the Purusha Sukta are considered to belong to the latest layer of the Rigveda by scholars such as Vijaya Nagarajan, Stephanie W. Jamison and Joel P. Brereton.
 V. Nagarajan believes that it was an "interpolation" to give "divine sanction" to an unequal division in society that was in existence at the time of its composition.
 He states "The Vedic Hymns had been composed before the Varna scheme was implemented.
 The Vedic society was not organized on the basis of varnas.
 The Purusha Sukta might have been a later interpolation to secure Vedic sanction for that scheme".
-Stephanie Jamison and Joel Brereton, a professor of Sanskrit and Religious studies, state, "there is no evidence in the Rigveda for an elaborate, much-subdivided and overarching caste system", and "the varna system seems to be embryonic in the Rigveda and, both then and later, a social ideal rather than a social reality".
+Jamison and Brereton, professors of Sanskrit and Religious studies, state, "there is no evidence in the Rigveda for an elaborate, much-subdivided and overarching caste system", and "the varna system seems to be embryonic in the Rigveda and, both then and later, a social ideal rather than a social reality".
 Suvira Jaiswal, an Indian historian, also states that the Purusha Sukta is an interpolation in the Rig Veda and that it's connected with the non-Vedic Narayana containing 16 verses.
 Ambedkar also regarded the Purusha sukta as an interpolation, referring to "Max Muller and others."